Pushing Forward Pareto Frontiers of Proactive Agents with Behavioral Agentic Optimization

 \section{Abstract}

 Proactive large language model (LLM) agents aim to actively plan, query, and interact over multiple turns, enabling efficient task completion beyond passive instruction following and making them essential for real-world, user-centric applications.
-Agentic reinforcement learning (RL) has recently emerged as a promising solution for training such agents in multi-turn settings, allowing interaction strategies to be learned from feedback.
-However, existing pipelines face a critical challenge in balancing task performance with user engagement, as passive agents can not efficiently adapt to users' intentions while overuse of human feedback reduces their satisfaction.
-To address this trade-off, we propose BAO, an agentic RL framework that combines behavior enhancement to enrich proactive reasoning and information-gathering capabilities with behavior regularization to suppress inefficient or redundant interactions and align agent behavior with user expectations.
-We evaluate BAO on multiple tasks from the UserRL benchmark suite, and demonstrate that it substantially outperforms proactive agentic RL baselines while achieving comparable or even superior performance to commercial LLM agents, highlighting its effectiveness for training proactive, user-aligned LLM agents in complex multi-turn scenarios.
+Agentic reinforcement learning (RL) has recently emerged as a promising solution for training such agents in multi-turn settings, allowing them to learn long-horizon decision-making strategies.
+However, existing pipelines face a critical challenge in balancing task performance with user engagement, as passive agents cannot efficiently adapt to users' intentions while overuse of human feedback increases the burden on users, which forms a Pareto Frontier between these two objectives.
+To push forward this frontier, we propose Behavior Agentic Optimization (BAO), an agentic RL framework that enhances and regularizes inter-turn behaviors to improve information-gathering capabilities and suppress inefficient or redundant interactions with users.
+We evaluate BAO on multiple tasks from the UserRL benchmark suite and demonstrate that it substantially outperforms proactive agentic RL baselines in terms of both higher task performance and lower user efforts, while achieving comparable or even superior performance to commercial LLM agents, highlighting its effectiveness for training proactive, user-centric LLM agents in complex multi-turn scenarios.
 Our website: \href{https://proactive-agentic-rl.github.io/}{https://proactive-agentic-rl.github.io/}.